 V2X stands for Vehicle To Everything.
 V2X encompasses a wide range of capabilities involving bi-directional communication and energy transfer, including Vehicle To Grid (V2G), Vehicle To Home (V2H) and Vehicle To Load (V2L).
 You can learn more about V2G, V2H and V2L here.

-Enphase says the IQ EV Charger is V2X-ready but software-locked for now.
+Enphase says the IQ EV Charger is V2X-ready but software-locked for now and further details of these capabilities aren’t yet available.

-As for the cost of this charger – brace yourself.
-On the Australian Enphase site it’s priced at $2,048, which will make it the most expensive device we list on the SolarQuotes home EV charger comparison table (and we’ll be adding it soon).
+As for the cost of this charger – on the Australian Enphase site it’s priced at $2,048, which makes it the most expensive device we list on the SolarQuotes home EV charger comparison table.
 It’s not clear if the V2X unlocking, when available, will involve an extra cost.

 You can learn more about the IQ EV Charger 2 here.